Hubert O'Connor: Sexual assault charges

-Despite victims' testimonies, the trial was thrown out on a technicality after the Crown failed to disclose evidence to the defense.
+At trial, the defence raised a constitutional issue, alleging that the Crown prosecutors had failed to disclose evidence to the defence.
+After hearing submissions from Crown and defence, the trial judge agreed that the Crown had infringed O'Connor's constitutional right to full disclosure, and entered a stay of proceedings.
+The Crown appealed from that decision.
+In 1994, the British Columbia Court of Appeal unanimously allowed the Crown's appeal and ordered a retrial.
+O'Connor appealed to the Supreme Court of Canada, but in 1995 the Supreme Court upheld the decision of the British Columbia Court of Appeal and confirmed the order for a new trial, in R v O'Connor.

-In 1994, upon review of the 1991 mistrial, the B.C.
-Court of Appeal approved the Crown's request to pursue charges and O'Connor was convicted of rape and indecent assault in 1996 of two young Indigenous women that occurred at St. Joseph's Residential School.
-Justice Wally Oppal sentenced O'Connor to two-and-a-half years in prison; he served just six months of his sentence before being released on $1,000 bail pending an appeal in 1997.
+At the second trial, in 1996, O'Connor was acquitted on two of the charges, but convicted of rape and indecent assault of two young Indigenous women that occurred at St. Joseph's Residential School.
+Justice Wally Oppal sentenced O'Connor to two-and-a-half years in prison; he served six months of his sentence before being released on $1,000 bail pending an appeal in 1997.

 In March 1998, the B.C.
-Court of Appeal acquitted O'Connor of indecent assault and ordered a new trial on one count of rape.
-However, three months later, in June, O'Connor participated in a seven-hour healing circle held at Esk'etemc, a Secwepemc First Nations community near Williams Lake formerly known as Alkali Lake Band.
+Court of Appeal acquitted O'Connor on the charge of indecent assault, and ordered a new trial on one count of rape.
+However, three months later, in June, O'Connor participated in a seven-hour healing circle held at Esk'etemc, a Secwepemc First Nations community near Williams Lake (formerly known as Alkali Lake Band).
 During the healing circle, O'Connor formally apologized to his victims.
 The victims later reported a sense of closure they had not found in the prior trials.
 The Crown, having considered the impact of O'Connor's apology and the extent to which the trials had retraumatized his victims, decided to drop the remaining rape charge.

+Death and subsequent allegation

+O'Connor died suddenly of a heart attack in Toronto on 24 July 2007.

 In July 2021, a new sexual assault allegation against the now-deceased O'Connor surfaced.
 Ronald Wayne Petruk filed a suit with the Supreme Court of B.C. stating that O'Connor sexually assaulted Petruk and other teen boys with fellow priests at St. Joseph's Mission.
-The suit remains ongoing.
+The suit was ongoing of 2022.